argoproj/argo-events/README.md

 ## Why Axis?
 - Containers.
 Axis is designed from the ground-up as Kubernetes native.
 - Extremely lightweight.
 All signals, with exception of calendar based signals, are event-driven, meaning there is no polling involved.
-- Cloud-agnostic.
-Run Axis on any Kubernetes cluster.
 - High performance.
 Each Axis `sensor` runs in its own Kubernetes job enabling high bandwidth for processing near-real time events.
 - Simple or Complex dependencies.
 Manage everything from simple, linear, real-time dependencies to complex, multi-source batch job dependencies.